bakame-php/dice-roller/README.md

 $profiler->setLogFormat('{trace} -> {result}');
 ```

-Even though, the library comes bundles with a `Psr\Log\LoggerInterface` implementation you should consider using a better fleshout implementation than the one present out of the box.
+Even though, the library comes bundles with a `Psr\Log\LoggerInterface` implementation you should consider using a better flesh out implementation than the one provided out of the box.

 **Happy Coding!**